-All guests (including familiar faces) are required to check in at the school office and wear a guest pass.
-This pass identifies visitors to all faculty and staff.
+All guests (including familiar faces) are required to show valid photo ID and check in at the school office.
+Visitors will wear a guest pass that will identify them to all faculty and staff.
 It is our goal and responsibility to create and maintain a safe learning environment.